Boston Red Sox minor league players: Tyler Uberstine

-Walter was selected in the 26th round of the 2019 MLB draft by the Boston Red Sox.
-After signing with the team, he was assigned to the Gulf Coast League Red Sox.
-Walter began the 2021 season with the Low-A Salem Red Sox.
-He was promoted to the High-A Greenville Drive after posting a 1.45 ERA over 13 appearances.
-Walter made 25 appearances with 14 starts between the two teams and was named the Red Sox Minor League Pitcher of the Year after having a 2.92 ERA, a 0.97 WHIP, and a .199 batting average against.

-Walter began the 2022 season in Double-A with the Portland Sea Dogs.
-In June, he was promoted to the Triple-A Worcester Red Sox.

-On November 15, 2022, Walter was added to Boston's 40-man roster.
-Walter was optioned to Triple-A Worcester to begin the 2023 season.

-Delaware Blue Hens bio
+Uberstine played college baseball at Northwestern University.
+He was selected by the Boston Red Sox in the 19th round of the 2021 Major League Baseball draft.
+After the 2024 season, he played in the Arizona Fall League.

+The Red Sox added Uberstine to their 40-man roster after the 2025 season.

 Full Triple-A to Rookie League rosters

 As part of Major League Baseball's restructuring of Minor League Baseball prior to the 2021 season, the Red Sox dropped the Lowell Spinners, a Class A Short Season team, as an affiliate.

 Triple-A

 The Worcester Red Sox are members of the International League.
 They have been a Red Sox affiliate since 2021.

 Double-A

 The Portland Sea Dogs are members of the Eastern League.
 They have been a Red Sox affiliate since 2003.

 High-A

 The Greenville Drive are members of South Atlantic League.
 They have been a Red Sox affiliate since 2005.